-GD30AD3340 device is an I2C-compatible, 16-bit, high-precision, low-power analog-to-digital converter (ADC) in a small MSOP-10 package.
-The GD30AD3340 device integrates a low-drift voltage reference and oscillator.
-The GD30AD3340 also includes a programmable gain amplifier (PGA) and a digital comparator.
-These features, combined with a wide operating supply voltage range, make the GD30AD3340 ideal for power-constrained and space-constrained sensor measurement applications.
+GD30AD3640 device is an I2C-compatible, 24-bit, high-precision, low-power analog-to-digital converter (ADC) in a small MSOP-10 package.

+The GD30AD3640 device integrates a low-drift voltage reference and oscillator.
+The GD30AD3640 also includes a programmable gain amplifier (PGA) and a digital comparator.
+These features, combined with a wide operating supply voltage range, make the GD30AD3640 ideal for power -constrained and space-constrained sensor measurement applications.

-The GD30AD3340 can perform conversions at data rates up to 1000 samples per second (SPS).
-The PGA provides an input range from ±64 mV to ±6.144 V, enabling accurate measurements of small and large signals.
-The GD30AD3340 has an input multiplexer (MUX) that enables two pairs of differential input single-ended measurements or four input measurements.
-Digital comparators can be used in GD30AD3340 for undervoltage and overvoltage detection.
+The GD30AD3640 can perform conversions at data rates up to 1000 samples per second (SPS).
+The PGA provides an input range from ±64 mV to ±6.144 V, enabling precise measurement of large and small signals.
+The GD30AD3640 has an input multiplexer (MUX) that enables two pairs of differential input measurements or four single-ended measurements.
+Digital comparators can be used in the GD30AD3640 for undervoltage and overvoltage detection.

-GD30AD3340 can operate in both continuous conversion mode and single-shot mode.
-In single-shot mode, these devices automatically power down after a conversion; thus significantly reducing power consumption during idle periods.
+The GD30AD3640 can operate in either continuous conversion mode or single-shot mode.
+In single-shot mode, the devices automatically power down after one conversion; thus significantly reducing power consumption during idle periods.

-Device Information1
+Device Information

-PART NUMBER PACKAGE BODY SIZE (NOM) GD30AD3340 MSOP-10 3.00mm x 3.00mm
+PART NUMBER PACKAGE BODY SIZE (NOM) GD30AD3640 MSOP-10 3.00mm x 3.00mm

-1. For packaging details, see Packaging Information section .
+1. For packaging details, see Packaging Informationsection .